zenitheesc/Drivers/platform/README.md

 If a platform is not found it is assumed to be running on a PC.
 This means calls will be logged to `stdout` with no side-effects.

+## Notes
+If you're using an arduino (or esp-idf) implementation, put the `#include "platform/platform.h" after includes to other arduino (or esp-idf) libraries.
+Check issue #43.

 ## Specification